dtudk/pythonsupport-page/docs/os/terminalExercises.rst

    * If you have already input a command and need to use it again, pressing the upwards arrow key will go through your old inputs
    * This is especially useful for correcting typos in wrong input

-* Using tab key to autocomplete input
+* Using :kbd:`Tab` key to autocomplete input
-   * The tab key is the one with two sideways arrows (usually placed above caps lock)
+   * The :kbd:`Tab` key is the one with two sideways arrows (usually placed above caps lock)
-   * This is very efficient in combination with the ``cd`` command
+   * This is very efficient in combination commands which expects files/folders as arguments.
-   * For example one can navigate to the folder ``MyFolderForCourse01006`` by simply typing ``cd My``, and then pressing tab followed by enter
+   * For example one can navigate to the folder ``MyFolderForCourse01006`` by simply typing ``cd My``, and then pressing :kbd:`Tab` and :kbd:`Enter`
+     Pressing :kbd:`Tab` multiple times will cycle through all files/folders that starts with ``My``.

 * Pasting code into the terminal
    * The terminal is just like any other document, in the sense that you can copy and paste anything